 If the snow birds have landed in your home bearing the golden orbs of citrus, well consider it a magical gift.
 Here’s some ideas if you are citrus challenged.

 Mom served grapefruit chilled.
 She was missing out on this breakfast delicacy.
-I wish I could share internet “small-a-vision.”
-Grapefruit combined with Chinese Five Spices makes your morning kitchen smell like the holidays!
-I’m not sure if it’s the cinnamon, star anise, or ginger that makes the aroma so enticing….but the smell of this breakfast entree will awaken even the sleepiest of sleepy heads!
+I wish I could share internet “smell-a-vision.”
+Grapefruit combined with Chinese Five Spices makes your morning kitchen fill with the aroma of the holidays!
+I’m not sure if it’s the cinnamon, star anise, or ginger that makes the aroma so enticing; but the smell of this breakfast entree will awaken even the sleepiest of sleepy heads!

 Last year when I was preparing to launch Friends Drift Inn, candied citrus peels were all the rage in the holiday magazines.
 I vowed I would explore this further, thinking I could do all my own candied fruit for our carefully guarded family fruitcake recipe.
 Alas!
 The year is closing, and with all the changes going on and the hustle and bustles of the holiday season my bells are jangled.
 Giggles But that hasn’t stopped me from making a few of these zippy “candies” for the dessert table.
 And maybe just maybe you might see them as a garnish in the next recipe.
 Double Giggles